kojiy7214/jsclass-event/README.md

 Tiny &amp; easy to use event driven frame work.

 ## What Makes "jsclass-event" Unique
-With less than 50 lines of code, "jsclass-event" provides basic event driven features.
+With tiny lines of code, "jsclass-event" provides basic event driven features.
 Further more it is easy to use, and produces very clean code.

 ## How to Use
 ### Making Your Object Event Aware
 There are two ways.
 First is to extend your class based on "jsclass-event", Alternative is to attach objects to "jsclass-event" afterwards.
+### Attaching Objects ONLY for Receiving Events
+When you attach your object to "jsclass-event", dispatch() method and dispatchTo() method will be automatically added to your object.
+This may result in overwriting your existing method with same names.
+If you want to attach your object as a message "receiver" and not a "sender", use attachReceiver() method instead.

 ```
 const EventAware = require("jsclass-event");